wescc-dev/gogo/gopher-root/README.md

 ## Setup

-Because GoGopher's purpose is to serve documents, it is recommended that operators create a bind mount for the GOPHER_ROOT directory so that documents are more easily managed outside the docker container.
+Because GoGo's purpose is to serve documents, it is recommended that operators create a bind mount for the GOPHER_ROOT directory so that documents are more easily managed outside the docker container.
 It will require Read permissions for directories and files.

 Example, change the docker-compose.yaml file to map a host volume to the container volume named in GOPHER_ROOT (/gopher-root)